-The State Trust Agreement requires the Trustee to pursue a private letter ruling (the "PLR") that the State Trust will be treated as a qualified settlement fund ("QSF") pursuant to Treasury Regulation Section 468B and that all investment income earned on the Funds held by the State Trust will be excludible from gross income under Treasury Regulation Section 115.
-See Note 7 for additional information on federal income taxes.
+The State Trust Agreement required the Trustee to pursue a private letter ruling (the "PLR") that the State Trust will be treated as a qualified settlement fund ("QSF") pursuant to Treasury Regulation Section 468B and that all investment income earned on the Funds held by the State Trust will be excludible from gross income under Treasury Regulation Section 115.
+The State Trust filed the PLR with the Internal Revenue Service ("IRS") during 2018, and the application is pending as of December 31, 2018.
+See Note 6 for additional information on federal income taxes.